sergioenterprisedb/pgd-demo/README.md

 user	9m23.203s
 sys	2m39.701s
 ```
+At this moment, node4 has been added with an EPAS 15.x

 # Check you PGD cluster
 Open a new terminal session and execute these commands.
 Check the node4 status (CATCHUP, PROMOTING,ACTIVE):